-The MicroLab Onlus Association is a non-profit organisation that’s been operating in Italy since 2003 exclusively for the purpose of social solidarity, helping people with social and economic difficulties.
+The MicroLab Association is a non-profit organization that’s been operating in Italy since 2003 exclusively for the purpose of social solidarity, helping people with social and economic difficulties.

 MicroLab’s goals are to:

-- favour valorisation, promotion and development of self-employment and entrepreneurial activity for young people and people in difficult situations, as a tool to guarantee development and social inclusion;
+- favour valorization, promotion, and development of self-employment and entrepreneurial activity for young people and people in difficult situations, as a tool to guarantee development and social inclusion;

-- provide self-employment education and training for young people under 35 throughtraining courses (Up To Youth) and with projects for transition from school to work.
+- provide self-employment education and training for young people under 35 through training courses (Up To Youth) and with projects for the transition from school to work.

 Through a network of voluntary Mentors MicroLab assists and supports the establishment and development of micro-enterprises, small business and other initiatives by people who, if they don’t receive adequate support, run the risk of becoming economic-social outcasts.

-The MicroLab Onlus non-profit association pursues its goals with the following activities:
+The MicroLab non-profit association pursues its goals with the following activities: